-In Ontario, the Aboriginal Court Worker Programme is available to provide assistance to all Aboriginal people who are in contact with the legal system, whether they are Status, Non-Status, Metis, or Inuit.
+In Ontario, the Aboriginal Court Worker Program is available to provide assistance to all Aboriginal people who are in contact with the legal system, whether they are Status, Non-Status, Metis, or Inuit.

-Aboriginal Court Workers help their clients receive fair and equitable treatment from the legal system and assist clients in gaining a better understanding of their rights and obligations in the legal system.
+Aboriginal Court Workers help their clients receive fair and equitable treatment from the legal system and assist clients in gaining a better understanding of their rights and obliga tions in the legal system.
 ABORIGINAL COURT WORKER SERVICES A COURT WORKER WILL:

-- Provide a variety of services to Aboriginal people who require support in family and criminal court - Deliver services to all Aboriginal people in strict confidence - Explain the procedures of criminal and family court - Assist Aboriginal individuals by acting as a liaison between the individual and the court - Explain to the individual the reasons for their arrest, their legal rights and responsibilities and information regarding the charges they face - Provide information about Legal Aid if the accused/family cannot afford a lawyer - Obtain the services of an Aboriginal language interpreters when needed, and Aboriginal cultural interpreters if it has bearing on the case - Explain to clients the decisions that the court makes at various stages of their case - May participate in preparation of a Pre-Sentence Report to ensure that the background of a convicted Aboriginal person is properly presented - Explain to a person placed on bail and probation what this means and what is expected of them - Work with community agencies to help the client/family meet their immediate and long-term needs and goals in relation to a court process - Will make contact with the area Native Inmate Liaison Worker if the accused is sentenced to a provincial institution - May visit Aboriginal inmates in jails and penitentiaries in their area to provide information and moral support - Work with parents or families in the case of a child apprehension by CAS, to ensure that all proper steps are taken to protect the child and if possible to reunite the family.
+- Provide a variety of services to Aboriginal people who require support in court - Deliver services to all Aboriginal people in strict confidence - Explain the procedures of court - Assist Aboriginal individuals by acting as a liaison between the individual and the court - Explain to the individual the reasons for their ar rest, their legal rights and responsibilities - information regarding the charges they face Provide information about Legal Aid if the accused/family cannot afford a lawyer - Obtain the services of an Aboriginal language interpreters when needed - Explain to clients the decisions that the court makes at various stages of their case - May participate in preparation of a Pre-Sentence Report to ensure that the background of a con victed person is properly presented

+◆ Explain to a person placed on bail and probation what this means and what is expected of them ◆ Work with community agencies to help the meet their immediate and long-term needs and goals in relation to a court process

+- Will make contact with the area Native Inmate Liaison Worker if the accused is sentenced to a provincial institution - May visit inmates in jails and penitentiaries in their area to provide information and moral sup port - Work with parents or families in the case of a child apprehension by CAS, to ensure that all proper steps are taken to protect the child and if possible to reunite the family.